brightzheng100/instana-server-on-roks/README.md

 # Check available versions and pick the right one
 # You may see something like this:
 #...
+#instana-console.x86_64    233-2       instana-product
-#instana-console.x86_64    231-0       instana-product
+#instana-console.x86_64    235-0       instana-product
-#instana-console.x86_64    231-1       instana-product
+#instana-console.x86_64    235-1       instana-product
-#instana-console.x86_64    233-0       instana-product
+#instana-console.x86_64    235-2       instana-product
 sudo dnf --showduplicates list instana-console

 # Replace the <INSTANA-VERSION> with the right version
-# For example: sudo dnf install -y instana-console-231-1
+# For example: sudo dnf install -y instana-console-235-1
 sudo dnf install -y instana-console-<INSTANA-VERSION>

 instana version